“Settle down,” said Tess. “We’ve got the armband thing. We can regenerate him.”

 “Tess is making good decisions,” said Rei.
 She smiled and nodded.

 “Sorry to interrupt.
 We’re going out for dinner, but here.”
-Aaron flipped a business card from his palm, held between two fingers.
-Steve took it and read aloud, “The Island Illuminati, Aaron Slayton, CEO.”
+Aaron flipped a business card from his palm, between two fingers.
+“The Island Illuminati, Aaron Slayton, CEO,” Steve read as he took the card.
 The embossed logo on the left side depicted a lighthouse with a star behind it.

 “My game company.
 I just incorporated it.
 We publish source books and campaigns for C&C and other systems, and I thought maybe you’d like to help out, maybe show me some of your material.”